anthonyjlower/gantt_list_API/README.md

 PUT /projects/:project_id

 ### User can delete existing projects
-DELETE /projects/:projects_id
+DELETE /projects/:project_id

-## Within Projects User can
+# Within Projects User can

 ### View all of the tasks within a project
+GET /projects/:project_id/tasks

 ### Can create new tasks for a project
 POST /tasks/